Maui Public Art Corps

 In 2023, Uncle “Gaby” Gouveia and Pualani Enos recorded a talk-story as part of our Hui Mo‘olelo program.

-Professional artists from across the globe have submitted proposals to translate this story as a work of public art.
+Professional artists from across the globe submitted proposals to translate this story as a work of public art.
 Upon selection by a 2025 community panel, artist Solomon Enos entered a period of project development to infuse his proposal in Kahului history, culture and sense of place -- ultimately resulting in a freely accessible work created through community engagement.
-This page serves to track the progress of this public art project, which will be unveiled by June 30, 2025 on the campus of
+This public art project will be unveiled on June 27, 2025 on the campus of

 Listen to the story that has inspired this artwork: